New ocean-based activities are being developed

 We were assigned the task of completing the conversion of MV Bluefort from a former car/passenger ferry into an accommodation vessel with helicopter platform and service boat ramp.
 MV Bluefort is under our Technical and Crew Management.

 With a particular focus on the renewables energy industry, we are pleased to be serving many of the largest operators in offshore wind.
 Since 2012, Tschudi Ship Management has supported more than 50 projects in this sector.
 All operations have been conducted with an impeccable safety record.

 We specialise in transshipment of LNG, crude oil and petroleum products.
 This optimizes the utilisation of expensive specialised tankers by reducing the transportation distances and cost.

 The world’s largest LNG STS project with more than 130 operations, including three parallel operations, was conducted in Honningsvåg during the winters of 2019 and 2020.
 All transshipments are done under the strictest regime and we are proud of our excellent safety record.

 This is a good example of how we draw on the various skills of the Group.
 By combining logistics, our vast experience from offshore and towage, preventive maintenance, SHEQ implementation and documentation we provide clients with complete STS solutions.

-Part-owned Boreal Maritime serves the fish farming industry in Northern Norway with two versatile work boats, MS Tor Arne and MS Rundesigns and produces aluminium containers for storage and transport of fish farming nets for sale or rent.
+Part-owned Boreal Maritim serves the fish farming industry in Northern Norway with two versatile work boats, MS Tor Arne and MS Runa.
+Boreal Offshore designs and produces aluminium containers for storage and transport of fish farming nets for sale or rent.

-Boreal Maritime’s vessels are also serving on emergency oil spill preparedness contracts for NOFO, the membership organization for oil spill preparedness on the Norwegian continental shelf.
+Boreal Maritim’s vessels are also serving on emergency oil spill preparedness contracts for NOFO, the membership organization for oil spill preparedness on the Norwegian continental shelf.